 We are investing in evidence-based interventions that prevent crime and reduce harm in New Zealand communities.
-We generate high-quality analysis and research that is focused on understanding which people and places we can expect to be involved in crime in the future.
-This will inform justice and social sector decision makers on which approaches would be most effective at preventing crime.
+We generate high-quality analysis and research that informs justice and social sector decision makers on which approaches would be most effective at preventing crime.